jdoleary/Spellmasons/TasksCurrent.md

 - why do we keep accidentally ending our turns
 - bug: for a moment I showed more health and it reverted
 - You get "cannot move more than once per turn" while spell animations are firing
-- bug: heal tooltip is stuck at 1 even when you have upgrades
 - Celebratory damage counter for huge combos!
 - I didn't get to take a turn, brad didn't know how he died, (game log?)
 - Brad still had a shield after dying and resurrecting